homedirectory/javac-bug-static-import-apt/README.md

 OpenJDK 64-Bit Server VM (build 22-ea+25-1998, mixed mode, sharing)
 ```

+The problem is also reproducible with versions 21, 17 and 11.

 ### Steps to reproduce
 1. Compile the annotation processor
 ```sh